 Our courses are delivered by industry experts with a shared passion for cloud computing.
-We strive to serve our growing community of cloud gurus, who generously contribute their insights in our forums, workshops, meet-ups, and conferences.
+We strive to serve our growing community of cloud gurus, who generously contribute their insights in our forums, workshops, resources, meet-ups, and conferences.

 Keep up with the A Cloud Guru crew @acloudguru.